felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/rewriting.png" position="center" caption="" >}}

-The core idea stays roughly the same at Matt Morris' strategy outlined above.
+The core idea stays roughly the same as Matt Morris' strategy outlined above.
 However, there are subtle details that make my method work for me: